BC-SECURITY/Empire-Cli/README.md

 ```

 ## Configuration
-The Empire-CLI configuration is managed via [config.yaml](./config.yaml).
+The Empire-Cli configuration is managed via [config.yaml](./config.yaml).

-- servers - The servers block is meant to give the user the ability to set up frequently used Empire servers.
+- **servers** - The servers block is meant to give the user the ability to set up frequently used Empire servers.
-If a server is listed in this block then when connecting to the server they need only type, for example: `connect -c localhost`.
+If a server is listed in this block then when connecting to the server they need only type: `connect -c localhost`.
 This tells Empire-Cli to use the connection info for the server named localhost from the yaml.
 ```yaml
 servers: